Adrifot/Adrifot/README.md

 ## About me
 - In my 3rd year at the Faculty of Mathematics and Computer Science
-- Interested in Web Dev, Data Analysis, AI & Machine Learning, and Embedded Development
+- Interested in Web Dev, Data Analysis, AI, and Embedded Systems
-- On a journey to blend my interests in programming, design, and electronics
 - My hobbies include playing board games 🎲, reading books 📚, petting cats 🐈 and fencing ⚔️

 ## Work